Regel’s jointfir

 - Is Regel’s jointfir good for the Colorado Front Range?

-- Yes.
-Regel’s jointfir is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Regel’s jointfir is a well-suited perennial for Colorado's Front Range.

 - How big does Regel’s jointfir get?